doughayden/answer-app/README.md

-Press any key to continue or Ctrl+C to exit...
+Session ID: 17380470679427580942

+Enter a question to send to the Search app.
+Press Return to exit...

+QUESTION:

 ```